department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 #### Timeframe

 It's important to start the project by putting a time constraint on your discovery work.
 Plan to spend
-  * 2 to 4 weeks on discovery for a new feature
+  * 2 to 4 weeks for a new feature
   * 4 to 8 weeks for a new service

 #### The team you need

-Discovery is not just the work of user researchers.
-Involve your whole team in the discovery phase and make sure they understand their responsibilities.
-This helps everybody on the team focus on building a user-centered service.

-For discovery, you'll need people dedicated to the following roles

-* Product manager
-* User researcher
-* User Experience designer
-* Technology lead
-* Content writer
-* Project manager
-* <span class="todo">these could be made more specific to VA ?</span>

-#### Project Management

-Make sure to use your team's Github "Product" folder to share your discovery materials.
+See [team structure](resources/team-structure) to understand the skillsets you'll need throughout the service lifecycle.

 #### At the end of discovery

-At least a week before discovery ends, schedule a **Next Steps workshop** to share your team's recommended next steps (and your reasons).
-[Find out how to schedule it, who will attend, and how to prepare]().
+At least a week before discovery ends, schedule a [Next Steps checkpoint](resources/next-steps-checkpoint) to share your team's recommended next steps (and your reasons).

 <a href="#">Return to top</a>